-In this study, we aimed to evaluate serum level of antigliadin antibodies (Ig A and Ig G class) in patients with alopecia areata and its relation to the severity of the disease.
+In this study we aimed to evaluate serum level of antigliadin antibodies (Ig A and Ig G class) in patients with alopecia areata and its relation to the severity of the disease.

-We enrolled 60 subjects and divided them into 2 groups: Group 1: Included 30 apparently healthy individuals as a control group and Group 2: Included 30 patients with alopecia areata.
-Alopecia areata can occur at any age and the lifetime incidence appears to increase at an almost linear rate.
+We enrolled 60 subjects and divided them into 2 groups: Group 1: This group included 30 apparently healthy individuals as a control group and Group 2: This group included 30 patients with alopecia areata.

+The Alopecia areata can occur at any age and the lifetime incidence appears to increase at an almost linear rate.
 The median age at diagnosis is 33.
-Mirzoyev et al. (2014) in the current study the age ranged from 2 - 47 years with Median (IQR) =17 (7 - 33) Y).
+(Mirzoyev et al., 2014) in the current study the age ranged from 2 - 47 years with Median (IQR) =17 (7 - 33) Y).

-In line with Gilhar et al. (2012) more than 66% of the patients were younger than 30 years old and only 20% were over 40 years old.
-Salo-Mullen et al. (2015) mentioned that up to 85.5% of patients' experience disease onset before the age of 40 years.
+In line with Gilhar et al., 2012 study, as more than 66% of the patients were younger than 30 years old and only 20% were over 40 years old.
+(Kim et al., 2020) mentioned that up to 85.5% of patients' experience disease onset before the age of 40 years.
 Late-onset AA is relatively rare.
+And (Seirafi et al., 2013) who mentioned the AA disease was more common in younger age and under 20 years.
 It can be explained through the fact that children's clinics were separated from adult's clinics.
 In this study 56.7% of AA patients were females and 43.3% were males.

-Studies with regard to gender predominance in AA are conflicting.
-A systematic review concluded that there is no difference in the incidence of AA between males and females (Villasante and Miteva, 2015), and no sex predilection for AA was found by Bhat et al. (2017) where the represented some studies showed male preponderance as Tonutti and Bizzaro (2014) 58.8%, and Ragab et al. (2020) showed that {65%} were males.
+Studies in the literature with regard to predominance in AA gender are conflicting. systematic review А concluded that there is no difference in the incidence of AA between males and females (Villasante and Miteva, 2015) and no sex predilection for AA was found in (Bhat et al., 2017) study.
+Although some studies show male preponderance. as (Mokhtari et al., 2016) study as the male represent 58.8%, and (El Aziz Ragab et al., 2020) (65%) were males.

-Other studies showed female predominance as ours, and Lundin et al, (2014) explained that it may be due to higher female concern regarding hair loss and subsequent treatment, and Male patients may be more likely to be diagnosed in childhood, while females are more likely to present in adolescents.
+While other studies showed female predominance as ours and (Lundin et al., 2014) study who explained that as it may be due to higher female concern regarding hair loss and subsequent treatment, and Male patients may be more likely to be diagnosed in childhood, while females are more likely to present in adolescence and have greater concomitant nail involvement or concomitant autoimmune diseases (Lundin et al., 2014).

 AA has three main variants which are patchy AA (localized hairless areas), alopecia totalis (entire scalp affected), and alopecia universalis affecting all body surface area (Jabbari et al., 2016).
-In the current study, 53.3% of patients had localized AA, followed by AAU and diffuse AA each of them represent 20% and 6.7%) had AAT
+In the current study, 53.3% of patients had localized AA, followed by AAU and diffuse AA each of them represents 20% and 6.7%) had AAT.

-Other studies found that the patchy scalp being the most predominant type in Hallaji et al. (2011), Mulders et al. (2011), and Fricke & Miteva (2015).

-Tonutti and Bizzaro (2014) found that the most frequent type of AA was patchy (88.6%).
+In accordance with many studies found the patchy scalp being the most predominant type in Alshahrani et al. (2020); Fricke and Miteva (2015) study and Hallaji et al. (2011) study.
+Also, as Mokhtari et al. (2016) who found the most frequent type of AA was patchy (88.6%).
 The second frequent form was totalis (6.8%).

 Nail involvement has been reported from 7% to 66%, with an average prevalence of approximately 30%, and is observed more frequently in children (>40%) than in adults (<20%), and more frequently in severe disease.
-It consists of nail pitting, trachyonychia.
-Less frequent nail changes are punctate leukonychia, spotted or red lunulae, Beau's lines and very rarely onychomadesis (Chelidze and Lipner, 2018).
+It consists of nail pitting, or the typical "sandpapered" appearance of trachyonychia, a term originally proposed by Samman for the condition of a rough, lustreless nail plate.
+Less frequent nail changes are punctate leukonychia, spotted or red lunulae, transverse grooving of the nail plate (Beau's lines) and very rarely proximal separation of the nail plate from the shedding matrix with of nails (onychomadesis) (Chelidze and Lipner, 2018).